Inclusive Education Master's Degree Program

 The Inclusive Education Master's Degree Program at Stonehill College prepares teachers to be leaders and critical thinkers.
 Schools today are complex and diverse communities — reflecting a landscape rich with individual differences.
 Teachers in our program are prepared using a unique combination of theoretical and practical experiences.
 This approach ensures their ability to create and lead equitable spaces where difference is valued while at the same time preparing them for the realities and challenges of the classroom and the profession.

-Teacher Licensure Options
+Teacher Licensure Specializations

 Stonehill Teacher Residency candidates complete an intensive field-based residency in a partner district alongside their graduate coursework.
 It leads to a master’s degree in inclusive education and Massachusetts initial licensure in special education, PreK-8 or 5-12, or math/science, 5-8.

-Community Education Options
+Community Education Specializations

 This community education option leads to a master's degree and a specialization in diversity, equity and inclusivity.
+This program can be completed fully online or with a mix of in-person and online classes.

 Sample Courses